codacy/codacy-codesniffer/docs/description/SlevomatCodingStandard_Commenting_UselessFunctionDocComment.md

 Sniff provides the following settings:

 *   `traversableTypeHints`: enforces which typehints must have specified contained type.
 E.g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.

-This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
-In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.ParameterTypeHint.MissingNativeTypeHint` annotation to the method to have this sniff skip it.